 At all times when playing a game, your last fifteen minutes of action is being recorded.
 This can be disabled, if you find it creepy or want to save on hard drive space, but it's switched on by default.
 There are also places where recording or screen grabs are locked out by developers.
 It's usually during cinematics or in certain menus.

-However, you can stream live gameplay for others to watch over Twitch and Ustream, something PC gamers have enjoyed for a while now.
+You can also stream live gameplay for others to watch over Twitch, Ustream and YouTube gaming, something PC gamers have enjoyed for a while now.
 It's quite painless to set up, especially compared to the third-party mechanics needed to employ this on a last-gen system.

 Share Play allows players to let friends take control of the game they're playing, watch their in-game progress, and even lets them invite friends to play with them co-operatively or competitively (depending on the game).